Camroku/Camlog/README.md

 date 1657226570
 -----
 Hello!
-This is the very first blog page in Clog.
+This is the very first blog page in Camlog.
 ```

 You can use HTML in pages.
 [A markdown-like language](#qomar) is currently being developed.